Airtable/airtable.js/README.md

 Airtable.js is compatible with browsers supported by the Airtable web app with the exception of Safari 10.0.
 Airtable.js supports Safari 10.1 and higher.
-See the [techincal requirements](https://support.airtable.com/hc/en-us/articles/217990018) for more details.
+See the [technical requirements](https://support.airtable.com/hc/en-us/articles/217990018) for more details.

 # Configuration